BenRogersWPG/VSCode-Transparent-Minimap/README.md

 Transparency level / opacity of the minimap.
 `00` is full transparent, `88` would be half-transparent and colored, `FF` would be no transparency and full color.
-Remember to restart VS Code for the changes to apply
+Remember to run the `Refresh Minimap Transparency Settings` command to apply the changes

 ### `TransparentMinimap.minimapColor`